What Do I Do With My Sexual Desires?

 Address this need by:

-• Pursuing challenges.
-(If your work isn’t challenging, pick up a new hobby or project.)
+• pursuing challenges (if your work isn’t challenging, pick up a new hobby or project)

-• Getting involved in a volunteer activity that stretches you out of your comfort zone.
+• getting involved in a volunteer activity that stretches you out of your comfort zone

-• Making plans to exercise when you typically feel most tempted.
+• making plans to exercise when you typically feel most tempted

 You need healing.

 Kaley grew up in a home that looked perfect on the outside, but behind closed doors, her father sexually abused her throughout her childhood.
 While Kaley hated sex, she also found herself in a cycle of sexually acting out followed by self-contempt and shame.
-She felt like her life was spiraling out of control after two abortions, a life-threatening STD, and losing her job because of sexual misconduct.
+She felt like her life was spiraling out of control after two abortions, a life-threating STD, and losing her job because of sexual misconduct.

 Why would a woman like Kaley continue to put her life at risk and compromise her future because of sex?
 Wouldn’t the abuse she suffered as a child make her want to avoid sex instead of insatiably seek it?